Demographics, Immigration and Future Economic Growth of the United States

 The Trump administration reduced legal immigration and made it difficult for foreign, especially Chinese, students to attend American colleges.
 In the past, foreign students who remained in the United States were a major source of scientists, technology workers and entrepreneurs.
 Over half of the science, math and engineering graduate students in the U.S. are from foreign countries.

-Discouraging immigration, limiting foreign work visas and foreign graduate students will reduce major sources of American innovation, technology entrepreneurs and productivity growth in the future.
+Discouraging immigration, limiting foreign work visas, and foreign graduate students will reduce major sources of American innovation, technology entrepreneurs, and productivity growth in the future.
+It will also eliminate the major source of the overall growth in the labor force.

 DEMOGRAPHICS AND ECONOMIC GROWTH